DESIGNER STYLES AT PRICES THAT WON’T MAKE YOUR EYES WATER

 Protect your vision with eyewear for specific tasks, such as computer screen glare, or enhance your fishing, boating and sports experience, with sunglasses available with and without prescription lenses from Maui Jim, Ray Ban, and Costa Del Mar.

-Decades of experience, a caring staff, three convenient locations and the most advanced eye-care technology available, make getting the perfect eye-glasses or sunglasses more convenient than ever.
-Improve the way you see your world, and the way it sees you, At Lakeland Eye clinic.
+Decades of experience, a caring staff, four convenient locations and the most advanced eye-care technology available, make getting the perfect eye-glasses or sunglasses more convenient than ever.
+Improve the way you see your world, and the way it sees you at Lakeland Eye Clinic.

 Schedule your appointment

 All premium lenses include UV and scratch protection.

 • Fast + Convenient

 SOME PEOPLE ARE AT GREATER RISK FOR UV–RELATED EYE DAMAGE

 Some studies show that people with certain eye diseases such as macular degeneration and retinal dystrophy may be at greater risk for UV-related sun damage.
 As a precaution, they should wear sunglasses whenever they go outside.

 A number of scientific studies indicate that spending long hours in the sun without eye protection can damage your eyes by contributing to cataracts, macular degeneration, and growths on the eye, including cancer.
 Based on these studies, ophthalmologists recommend that you wear 99% and above UV-absorbent sunglasses and a brimmed hat whenever you’re in the sun for long periods of time.